-7.2.1.4 Insulation material
+7.2.5.4 Insulation material

-7.2.1.4.1 The insulation system shall be non-combustible or fire resistant, e.g. the material itself shall not continue to burn when the external flame is extinguished.
+7.2.5.4.1 The insulation system shall be non-combustible or fire resistant, for example, the material itself shall not continue to burn when the external flame is extinguished.

-7.2.1.4.2 An insulation system made of polyurethane with cladding made of steel or aluminium is considered to be fire resistant.
+7.2.5.4.2 An insulation system made of polyurethane with cladding made of steel or aluminium is considered to be fire resistant.

-7.2.1.4.3 If the insulation system of an existing tank has to be replaced, it should be rebuilt using a fire resistant insulation system (e.g. polyurethane with cladding) or non-combustible material such as glass wool, foam glass or rockwool.
+7.2.5.4.3 If the insulation system of an existing tank has to be replaced, it should be rebuilt using a fire resistant insulation system (for example, polyurethane with cladding) or non-combustible material such as glass wool, foam glass or rockwool.
 A suitable vapour barrier is required to prevent the insulation from becoming saturated with condensed moisture.

-7.2.1.5 Non-insulated high pressure tanks
+7.2.5.5 Non-insulated high pressure tanks

 Non-insulated high pressure tanks are typically made of carbon steel, for storage of liquefied nitrous oxide at ambient temperature with corresponding vapour pressure, for example in the range of 4.5 MPa to 6.0 MPa, corresponding to a temperature range of 13 °C to 27 °C. The high operating pressure of this tank type requires high-pressure filling pumps and sometimes the use of two pumps in series.
 This increases the hazard of heat production and subsequent decomposition.
-Furthermore in case of an external fire, the tank content can be heated up rapidly.
+Furthermore, in case of an external fire, the tank content can be heated up rapidly.
 For these reasons because of the increased potential of decomposition in such condition the use of non-insulated tanks shall be discouraged unless a risk assessment has been completed and mitigation has been provided.

-7.2.1.6 Vessel installation
+7.2.5.6 Vessel installation